datasciblog/datasciblog.github.io/_posts/2020-02-18-tree-based-methods-01.md

 <figure>
 	<img src="https://github.com/datasciblog/datasciblog.github.io/blob/master/_posts/images/2020-02-18-tree-based-methods-01/4.png?raw=true">
-    <figcaption>- Top Left: A partition of two-dimensional feature space that could not result from recursive binary splitting.
-    - Top Right: The output of recursivebinary splitting on a two-dimensional example.
-    - Bottom Left: A tree correspondingto the partition in the top right panel.
-    - Bottom Right: A perspective plot of theprediction surface corresponding to that tree.</figcaption>
+    <figcaption>Top Left: A partition of two-dimensional feature space that could not result from recursive binary splitting.
+Top Right: The output of recursivebinary splitting on a two-dimensional example.
+Bottom Left: A tree correspondingto the partition in the top right panel.
+Bottom Right: A perspective plot of theprediction surface corresponding to that tree.</figcaption>
 </figure>

 ## Classification Trees